 Landscape Design Is More Art Than Science

 For example, in designing a foundation planting, there is no set of hard scientific facts to which one can point to make the case that a curved design is better than a straight one.
-Nonetheless, most of our contemporaries seem to agree that a gracefully curving design just looks better.
-On an unconscious level, we seem convinced that a curved foundation planting "works," because it does a better job of softening the overwhelming linearity of a house wall.
+Nonetheless, most contemporaries seem to agree that a gracefully curving design just looks better.
+On an unconscious level, people seem convinced that a curved foundation planting works because it does a better job of softening the overwhelming linearity of a house wall.

 Precisely because landscape design is more art than science, reasonable people can disagree over what is best.
 There is room for different tastes and opinions.
-These differences can be manifested in:
+These differences can be manifested in the following: